tomtclai/gs-consuming-rest-ios/README.ftl.md

 {"id":1,"content":"Hello, World!"}
 ```

-The iOS client will render the ID and content into the DOM.
+The iOS client will render the ID and content into a view.

 What you will need